CS 100 Introduction to Computing Seminar (4)

 An introduction to fundamental knowledge representation schemes and intelligent problem-solving techniques, and corresponding implementation software artifacts.
 Both symbol system and biology/society-based approaches are covered.
 Topics include state space heuristic search, constraint satisfaction, classical logic, fuzzy logic, Bayesian techniques, connectionism, genetic algorithms, swarm and multi-agent intelligence, and planning.
-Prerequisites: CS 240 and MAT 115.
+Prerequisite: CS 240.

 CS 498 Capstone Project (2)